tannewt/wa-law.org/bill/2023-24/sb/5271/1/README.md

     c.
 Entities granted an exemption under RCW 70.38.111(11)(b)(ii) may not exceed 16 beds unless a certificate of need is granted to increase the behavioral health hospital's capacity.

 5. This section expires June 30, 2025.

+## Section 25
+Unless the context clearly requires otherwise, the definitions in this section apply throughout this chapter.

+## Section 26
+(1) The secretary shall license or certify any agency or facility that: (a) Submits payment of the fee established under RCW 43.70.110 and 43.70.250; and (b) submits a complete application that demonstrates the ability to comply with requirements for operating and maintaining an agency or facility in statute or rule; and (c) successfully completes the prelicensure inspection requirement.

 ## Section 27
 1. The department shall review reports or other information alleging a failure to comply with this chapter or the standards and rules adopted under this chapter and may initiate investigations and enforcement actions based on those reports.